The Asian inspired sweet and sour chicken with perfect balance of sweetness and tartness is my ultimate go-to dish on a busy weeknight!

 This recipe of sweet and sour chicken was first published on Feb 15, 2013.
 Today I am sharing an updated version of this tasty sweet and sour chicken using homemade sweet & sour sauce.

 Asian inspired recipes like Chinese stir-fries are your real saviors on busy weeknights as it enables you to enjoy great food at home with minimal work; this sweet and sour chicken is no exception and will become a staple in your home once you try it.
 Just few mixes of sauces and this sweet and sour chicken is ready in a jiffy; start to finish it’s ready under 30!
-Keeping some frozen chicken breasts handy in your freezer is really a useful tip I got while exploring various blogs; only because of that practice I could make this tasty sweet and sour chicken to save our dinner during my crazy last week as we already have had enough outside food.
+Keeping some chicken thigh fillets handy in your freezer is a really useful tip I got while exploring various blogs; only because of that practice I could make this tasty sweet and sour chicken to save our dinner during my crazy last week as we already have had enough outside food.